Erik Erikson

-Erik Homburger Erikson (born Erik Salomonsen; 15 June 1902 – 12 May 1994) was a German-American developmental psychologist and psychoanalyst known for his theory on psychological development of human beings.
+Erik Homburger Erikson (born Erik Salomonsen; 15 June 1902 – 12 May 1994) was a German-American child psychoanalyst and visual artist known for his theory on psychosocial development of human beings.
 He coined the phrase identity crisis.

 Despite lacking a university degree, Erikson served as a professor at prominent institutions, including Harvard, University of California, Berkeley, and Yale.
 A Review of General Psychology survey, published in 2002, ranked Erikson as the 12th most eminent psychologist of the 20th century.

 Early life

 Erikson's mother, Karla Abrahamsen, came from a prominent Jewish family in Copenhagen, Denmark.
-She was married to Jewish stockbroker Valdemar Isidor Salomonsen, but had been estranged from him for several months at the time Erik was conceived.
+She was married to Jewish stockbroker Valdemar Isidor Salomonsen but had been estranged from him for several months at the time Erik was conceived.
 Little is known about Erik's biological father except that he was a non-Jewish Dane.
 On discovering her pregnancy, Karla fled to Frankfurt am Main in Germany where Erik was born on 15 June 1902 and was given the surname Salomonsen.
 She fled due to conceiving Erik out of wedlock, and the identity of Erik's birth father was never made clear.

 Following Erik's birth, Karla trained to be a nurse and moved to Karlsruhe, Germany.
 In 1905 she married a Jewish pediatrician, Theodor Homburger.
 In 1908, Erik Salomonsen's name was changed to Erik Homburger, and in 1911 he was officially adopted by his stepfather.
 Karla and Theodor told Erik that Theodor was his real father, only revealing the truth to him in late childhood; he remained bitter about the deception all his life.

 The development of identity seems to have been one of Erikson's greatest concerns in his own life as well as being central to his theoretical work.
 As an older adult, he wrote about his adolescent "identity confusion" in his European days.
-"My identity confusion", he wrote "[was at times on] the borderline between neurosis and adolescent psychosis."
-Erikson's daughter wrote that her father's "real psychoanalytic identity" was not established until he "replaced his stepfather's surname [Homburger] with a name of his own invention [Erikson]."
+"My identity confusion", he wrote, "[was at times on] the borderline between neurosis and adolescent psychosis."
+Erikson's daughter wrote that her father's "real psychoanalytic identity" was not established until he "replaced his stepfather's surname [Homburger] with a name of his invention [Erikson]."
 The decision to change his last name came about as he started his job at Yale, and the "Erikson" name was accepted by Erik's family when they became American citizens.
 It is said his children enjoyed the fact they would not be called "Hamburger" any longer.